Tinkerforge/doc/en/source/Tutorials/Tutorial_Extending/Tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To incorporate the Rotary Poti Bricklet in our small project we change the program to allow controlling of the motor velocity with the rotary poti.
-It now look as follows (`Download <https://raw.githubusercontent.com/Tinkerforge/doc/master/en/source/Tutorials/Tutorial_Extending/tutorial_brick_bricklet_test.py>`__):
+To incorporate the Rotary Poti Bricklet in our small project we change the program to allow controlling the motor velocity with the rotary poti:
+(`Download <https://raw.githubusercontent.com/Tinkerforge/doc/master/en/source/Tutorials/Tutorial_Extending/tutorial_brick_bricklet_test.py>`__):

 .. literalinclude:: tutorial_brick_bricklet_test.py